eclipse-vertx/vert.x/js_web_tutorial.md

 ### Scaling the web server

 Scaling up the web server part is trivial.
 Simply start up more instances of the webserver.
-You can do this by changing the line that starts the verticle `web_server.js` to something like:
+You can do this by changing the line that starts the `web-server` module to something like:

     // Start 32 instances of the web server!